takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.55.00 <br>
+    ・ A new function "Warn when a game is inactive just before the game starts" has been added.
+It will not work if the game is already in spectator status. <br>
+    ・ A warning sound effect is now played when a player enters the elimination zone in a point acquisition round. <br>
+    ・ Tentatively addressed the issue of the game taking away the active state of the game when returning to the main screen from Fall Guys Creative. <br>
+    ・ Fixed an issue where the "Kill Game" button would remain visible when starting a custom show (private lobby). <br>
+    ・ A temporary fix has been made for a problem in which the elapsed time display and the external timer do not work properly when watching a match, because it is judged that the player is still alive even though he or she was eliminated in the previous round, which is very rare. <br>
+    ・ Fixed a problem where the coordinates of a hidden or minimized window would be saved, causing the window to return to its initial position every time Tools is launched. <br>
+    ・ Fixed a problem in which when a player who has already finished a race round disconnected from the race, the other disconnected players and the unmeasurable positions (200th) were also moved up in the race. <br>
+    ・ The specification that the player who cleared the first 1v1 round is ranked uniformly as No. 1 has been abolished. <br>
+    ・ In a round of laps around the same course, the LAP time is now displayed externally when switching LAPs. <br>
+    ・ Fixed a problem in which an abnormal value would be entered in LAP1 before the start of the round and the decimal point in LAP2 would be displayed as a minus value in rounds where the players were going around the same course. <br>
+    ・ The handling of teams with zero points at the end of a round in SquadList has been changed from a uniform setting to one that determines whether a team is cleared or eliminated based on two factors: "when time is over" and "when the team that advances is determined to be eliminated". <br>
+    ・ The total elapsed time displayed during matchmaking is now displayed more accurately, instead of being adjusted to the milliseconds of the waiting time. <br>

   ○ 4.54.00 <br>
     ・ Fixed a problem that caused duplicate updates to be executed when a forced update was performed due to missing necessary files. <br>